gregtyler/filtie.js/README.md

 ## Project goals
  - Simple and small
- - Internationalisation support
+ - Immediate support for internationalisation
- - Accessible
+ - Immediately accessible
  - No CSS, so it can work with other libraries (Bootstrap, Foundation etc.)
- - Available in jQuery, Zepto, underscore and Vanilla JS
+ - Uses only Vanilla JavaScript
  - Good browser support

 ## Compiling